RickyOnGit/optimized-php-curl-multi/README.md

 During a project that I was carrying out, where I needed to make multiple and simultaneous asynchronous requests, I came across a problem with the cUrl_Multi, which, after some vain but useful research, some analysis and many tests I developed a solution through an insight.

-The problem is when you use the cUrl Multi with arrays to add the handles because it can cause the loss of some requests.
+The problem is when you use the cUrl Multi with arrays to add the handles, because it can cause the loss of some requests.

 Well, sometime the solutions are complex and sometime are simple.